cs1302uga/cs1302-urgency-queue/README.md

     required to implement `Comparable<Type>`, this class is able to directly determine the relative level of urgency between two items using the natural ordering defined by the item type's `compareTo(Type)` method.

-  * The starter code for `LinkedUrgencyQueue` contains the class declaration and along with the signature for the default constructor.
+  * The starter code for `LinkedUrgencyQueue` contains the class declaration along with the signature for the default constructor.
 You are not allowed to change the class declaration or the signature of the constructor.

     Here is the class declaration: